murraycadzow/2021-obss-day3/setup.md

 ## Data

-The files mentioned can be downloaded [here](https://drive.google.com/file/d/1x10Htq1Ddooh0AznHUtxlgPhZEDEFrys/view?usp=sharing).
+The files associated with this lesson can be downloaded separately [here](https://drive.google.com/file/d/1x10Htq1Ddooh0AznHUtxlgPhZEDEFrys/view?usp=sharing).

 The data used in this workshop comes from: